sswam/allemande/doc/guide.md

 ## Rules

-- Content in the main SFW public rooms must be PG and family-friendly.
+- Content in the main public rooms must be PG and family-friendly.
 - Doxxing or sharing private information without consent is not allowed.
-- Copyright infringement is not allowed here.
+- Copyright infringement is not allowed.
 - These rules might be updated in future.

 ## Key Features